Why Do I Get Grumpy When I’m Tired?

 This hands-on session introduces students to the links between science and art, and the importance of creativity for STEM careers as they get the chance to unleash their own creative abilities!

-Explore the science of resilience and mental health self-care techniques, in an engaging, age appropriate way.
+Explore the science of wellbeing, boost your resilience and learn some mental health self-care techniques.
 For KS2 we look at how to recognise emotions and talk about your feelings, while with KS3 we add topics like dealing with stress and anxiety at school and introduce common mental health conditions such as depression.

 Building a Resilient Brain Workshop